Sand0w/MyPortfolio/README.md

 # My Personnal Portfolio 🚀

 ## Description

-This is my personnal portfolio, feel free to take a look 😎
+This is my personnal portfolio. it contains informations about me and also few of my projects I have done, feel free to take a look 😎

 ## Built with 👨🏻‍💻